Skip to content

 Do it server-side

-The check belongs on the server, at the signup endpoint — never trust a client-only check, since anyone can skip it.
-The interactive demo above runs in your browser only because it's a demo; in production this is a few lines in your API route.
+The check belongs on the server, at the signup endpoint.
+Never trust a client-only check, since anyone can skip it.
+The demo above runs in your browser because it's a demo; in production this is a few lines in your API route.

 Layer it